weilueluo/Notes/c++.md

 Type b = a;
 ```

 The second line of the code above does an shallow copy of `a` and assign to `b`, it simply means the object `a` 's memory is copied to form the object `b`.
-Sometimes this causes unexpected behaviour.
+Sometimes this causes unexpected behavior.
 For example if `a` stores an id then `b` will contains the same id, if id is meant to be unique in each instance then bad things happen.

 The solution is to write a copy constructor for the `Type` class.
 It is a method that gets called when the copying like the second line above happens.